 February grassroots campaigns include a sixth birthday event for Asher Adleberg, a young boy in San Diego.
-Asher told his parents he wanted to help find treatments for his best friend, MDF community member River Jensen, and asked for donations to MDF in lieu of birthday gifts for himself—what an amazing young man!
+Asher told his parents he wanted to help find treatments for his best friend, Myotonic community member River Jensen, and asked for donations to Myotonic in lieu of birthday gifts for himself—what an amazing young man!
 If you’d like to donate, click here and write "Asher and River Birthday Campaign" in the gift dedication space.

 Cards and Crafts in Kansas

 This February also includes an annual fundraising event presented by the Bormann family of Kansas.
-Each year, the Bormanns gather friends, cards and crafts for their annual Poker and Pintervention party which raises funds for the Myotonic Dystrophy Foundation.
+Each year, the Bormanns gather friends, cards and crafts for their annual Poker and Pintervention party which raises funds for Myotonic.
 Wondering what a Pintervention is?
 The 3rd Annual Poker and Pintervention Party gives friends, family and colleagues a chance to get creative in support of DM.
 Some will complete a DIY product selected by Kelly, as a group, while others test their luck and (their poker face) at the game tables.
 A silent auction will raise additional funds.
 Visit their event page to find out more.

 St. Patrick's Day Shenanigans